 These are a few of the wonderful writers I've worked with over the years at California, Mother Jones, and on other magazine and book projects and exhibitions.

 Pat Aufderheide and I were colleagues in the early days at In These Times, where she showed the brilliance that later filled her books and articles on the media.

-Lynda Barry, who is best known for Ernie Pook's Comeek and other comics, accepted my invitation to write and illustrate a regular back-page series in Mother Jones, called 1619 East Crowley, on her childhood neighborhood.
+Lynda Barry, who is best known for Ernie Pook's Comeek and other comics, accepted my invitation to write and illustrate a regular back-page series in Mother Jones, called "1619 East Crowley," on her childhood neighborhood.
 Some of the editors were cool on the column, but its disarmingly sophisticated examination of a place where personal feelings met cultural change was enormously popular with readers.

 Laurie Becklund was introduced to me by Patrick Dillon at California magazine and we almost instantly became intellectual soulmates.
 A long-time writer for the LA Times, she contributed a wonderful travel piece on her experiences in Chile to the magazine.
+She died in 2015.

-Ken Brower wrote an astonishingly insightful article on the Museum of Vertebrate Zoology at Berkeley that became a cover story of California.
+Ken Brower wrote an insightful article on the Museum of Vertebrate Zoology at Berkeley that became a cover story of California.
 Later, I re-edited the article for Yosemite: A Storied Landscape, in which he also wrote about Yosemite's remarkable climbers, including his father David Brower, in the chapter called Coming Down From the Mountain.

 Denise Caruso, a former writer on technology for the NY Times, hired me to help write about her Hybrid Vigor Institute and it turned into an ongoing conversation.